COSC1127-AI/pacman-contest-cluster/README.md

     pip3 install tensorflow sklearn scipy neat-python --user
     ```

-- If students want to use planners to solve pacman PDDL models for their solutions, copy any planner to `/usr/local/bin`.
+- If students want to use planners to solve pacman PDDL models for their solutions, copy any planner to `/usr/local/bin` in each host.
 For example, in the NeCTAR cluster:

   ```shell
     sudo cp planners/ff /usr/local/bin/.